tdunn19/dpd_mc/README.md

 *   bug fixes
 *   when old neighbour cells were considered, the head of chain was set to -1 to indicate that cell has already been counted.
 This caused calc_energy_dpd and calc_energy_mon to also not consider those cells, which was not intended
     * made a new 3D array to deal with this: sys.hoc_copy
-    * can freely alter sys.hoc_copy under random_move functions without affected calc_energy functions
+    * can freely alter sys.hoc_copy under random_move functions without affecting calc_energy functions
     * in the future, may use memcpy function for efficiency, but getting segfaults with it now
 *   if a move is accepted, particles will now overwrite the old energies with the new energies
     * that is, part.Eo = part.E